 By having the car to ourselves we could take the time to set up shots and ask the driver to move forward or back a few feet or into slightly better light.
 Furthermore, having the car to yourself allows you to bond with your driver and you find that you really become a team.
 Our driver ended up being intently focused on finding exactly what we wanted to see and acutely aware of the things we needed to get the right shot.
 This would never happen if he had to focus on the needs of everyone in the car and not just me and my wife.

-Here is a perfect example of the benefits of a private safari: One day, my wife and I spent over 2.5 hours sitting and waiting for a mother leopard and her cub to emerge from deep within the grass they were hiding.
-Many other vehicles were in the same spot but our guide told us that the leopard would not emerge until all the cars left.
+The following story is a perfect example of the benefits of a private safari.
+My wife and I waited over 2.5 hours for a leopard and her cub to emerge from where they were hiding.
+Many other vehicles were in the same spot.
+But our guide told us that the leopard would not emerge until all the cars left.
 So we waited.
 Some vehicles stayed only 30 minutes before leaving, while others would come, wait for a bit, and leave as well.
-We just placed ourselves in the best spot for when the leopard would emerge and then pulled out our boxed lunches and waited.
-Two hours later, 30 minutes after the last vehicle left, the leopard and her cub emerged just when our guide said she would.
+We just placed ourselves in the best spot for when the leopard would emerge.
+We pulled out our boxed lunches and waited.
+Finally, after the last vehicle left, the leopard and cub emerged just as our guide said they would.

-I captured an incredible photo of the mother climbing a tree, with her face bathed by some mysterious ray of light underneath the shaded canopy.
+I captured an incredible photo of the mother climbing a tree!
+Her face was bathed by some mysterious ray of light underneath the shaded canopy.
 I never would have been able to capture this shot, let alone witness the beauty of one of the most elusive animals in Africa, if we had not done a private safari.

 The next best thing we did was remove the row of seats behind our driver.
 This creates a huge open space to lay out your gear, making it extremely accessible for your needs.
 I used a large, framed camera bag to hold all of my equipment.
-The bag was positioned by my feet, where the row of seats would have been, enabling me easy access to my cameras to snap shots of birds in flight or before animals moved out of light.
+The bag was positioned by my feet, where the row of seats would have been.
+This gave me quick access to my cameras.
+I was able to snap shots of birds and animals before they moved out of the light.
 Furthermore, I was quickly and easily able to access additional bodies, lenses, lens blowers/cleaning cloths, etc. Not to mention, the additional legroom was great!

 Experience is the Key to a Successful Photo Safari

 You should consider requesting a guide who has numerous years of guiding under his/her belt.
-Different guides have different levels of expertise and the more experienced the guide, the better the chances are for finding the animals you really want to see.
+The more experienced the guide, the better the chances are for finding the animals you really want to see.
 More novice guides rely on radio communication with other guides in the park to know where activity is.
-An experienced guide will find you the wildlife before every other vehicle in the park has claimed the best viewing spot.
+An experienced guide will find you wildlife before other vehicles in the park have claimed the best viewing spots.
 Furthermore, you want a guide who specializes in what is of most interest to you.

 As I mentioned earlier, I am an avid bird watcher and finding and ID’ing a large number of birds was extremely important to me.
 I specifically requested a guide with substantial avian knowledge and was paired with the perfect guide for my needs.
-This made a world of difference when it came to our sightings and the guide and I were both able to relish in the excitement of certain rare species that I most likely would have missed had my guide not been nearly as knowledgeable as he was.
+This made a world of difference when it came to our sightings.
+The guide and I were able to relish in the excitement of a rare species.
+I most likely would have missed this had my guide not been as knowledgeable.

-Planning for a great safari trip requires a lot leg work but using a reputable travel agent to help you plan will greatly reduce the time and stress you have to put into planning details.
+Planning for a great safari trip requires a lot leg work.
+Using a reputable travel agent will reduce the time and stress you have to put into planning details.
 This will you allow you to refocus that energy on properly preparing your gear for the trip instead.
 Remember, when scheduling your trip be sure to calculate travel days in between ‘game days’ to maximize your experience so that you’re fulfilled by the end of your adventure.

-You might think going on a “private safari” is going to skyrocket the costs of your trip but don’t be mistaken.
-For the trip my wife and I just returned from, it increased our overall trip cost by less than 10% and after experiencing the benefit of it we probably would have paid 20% more if we had to.
+You might think going on a “private safari” is going to skyrocket the costs of your trip.
+For the trip my wife and I just returned from, it increased our overall trip cost by less than 10%.
+After experiencing the benefit of it, we probably would have paid 20% more if we had to.

-When working with the safari touring company make a point to request an experienced driver to give you better chances of seeing the wildlife you most want to see.
-Finally, if at all possible, see if you can remove the first row of seats behind the driver to better optimize storage space for the gear your will likely be reaching for far more often than not.
+When working with the safari touring company, make a point to request an experienced driver.
+This will give you better chances of seeing the wildlife you most want to see.
+Finally, if at all possible, see if you can remove the first row of seats behind the driver.
+This will better optimize storage space for the gear your will likely be reaching for far more often than not.